“Everyone needs to get back to their

 With or without modernity “we are hard-wired to experience everything our ‘deep time’ Ancestors experienced, and our own wildness.”
 Frances Weller

-“So what makes a people indigenous?
-Indigenous people believe they belong to the land, and non-indigenous people believe the land belongs to them.
+“So what makes a people Indigenous?
+Indigenous people believe they belong to the land, and non-Indigenous people believe the land belongs to them.
 Can we commit to the land and each other?
 Let's hope so, because our current civilization is a one-time-only experiment.
 Once it has failed, we are going to have to re-braid ourselves back into the web of ‘all our relations’ - plant, animal and human.
-If there are future civilizations, they will be indigenous.”
+If there are future civilizations, they will be Indigenous.”
+Derek Rasmussen

 “Each of us has the ability to act powerfully for change.
 Together we can regain that ancient and sustaining harmony, in which human needs and the needs of our companions on the planet are held in balance with the sacred, self-renewing processes of Earth.”
 David Suzuki